DES Contract and Procurement Training

 • Contract Managers and Monitors: Those who participate in post-award activities and don’t write statements of work or solicitations.

 • Executives: Those who authorize purchases and are considered executives within their organization.
-Typically these are directors, deputy directors, secretaries of department, presidents etc.
+Typically these job titles are directors, deputy directors, secretaries of departments, presidents etc.

 • Public Partners: Those without access to the Learning Center (our LMS), businesses wanting to do business with Washington, counties, local municipalities, etc.